melanibe/CIL2018/README.md

 * Place all 5 folders in the root folder of this repository `CIL2018` (keeping the structure).
 And set this root folder `CIL2018` as your current directory.
 * Run the pip requirement file to get all necessary packages for the project using `pip3 install -r requirements.txt`

-## Reproducing the report results on the development set
+## Reproducing the report results on the validation set (aka dev set)
-In order to make it easier for the reader to reproduce the results on our development set presented in the results section of our article we created 2 files (run time max.
+In order to make it easier for the reader to reproduce the results on our validation (aka development) set presented in the results section of our article we created 2 files (run time max.
 10 min):
  * `model_reproduce_results_dev.py`:
     - Simply run this file to get the MAE score on the development set for our final trained 2-in-1 model.
 Results are printed to the console.
  * `baseline_reproduce_results_dev.py`: